 Since its launch, The Council has squandered some of the initial goodwill gathered from its innovative “RPG meets interactive fiction” due to its technical glitches, recycled layouts and obtuse puzzles.
 Episode 4, entitled Burning Bridges, pulls along all of the good and bad of the series.

 You’re still stuck in the mansion for long stretches, looking for clues or items or conversations for a large chunk of the episode.
 There are still puzzles that are both too simple and too obtuse at the same time.
 There are still technical problems — in fact, these feel worse as the game continues, as character lip sync is completely off in the episode’s most pivotal conversation.
-In fact, there are moments in the conversation where mouths don’t even move.
+In fact, there are moments in the conversation when mouths don’t even move.